If you are attempting to

 Result of offload is "No video"

-If there really is no video, confirm that the desired video is viewable in recent review on primary storage.
+If the problem is not Wi-Fi, confirm that the desired video is viewable in recent review on primary storage.
 Many "no video" reports are due to trying to offload something that simply isn't there.

 Result of offload is "Complete" yet video player says "No video available"

-Problem description Occasionally, you may see that a newly installed camera appears in the live video camera selector with an unusual name that begins with "tspCam".
+Problem description Occasionally, you may see that a newly installed camera appears in the live video camera selector with an unusual name that begins with "tspCam" or "camera0".
 Live video might or might not be visible.
-You will be unable to rename the camera.. ...
+You will be unable to rename ...